calebomondi/Hardhat-Template-TS/README.md

   npm i dotenv
   ```

-2. Create a .env file and add WALLET_PRIVATE_KEY and ALCHEMY_RPC_SEPOLIA as environment variables, give them appropriate values, you can change the network URL to that of Infura if you are not using Alchemy
+2. Create a .env file and add WALLET_PRIVATE_KEY and ALCHEMY_RPC_SEPOLIA as environment variables, give them appropriate values, you can change the network RPC URL to that of Infura if you are not using Alchemy

   ![hh](https://github.com/user-attachments/assets/be7e3bf2-e223-4df6-9064-bb55a0b0479a)

-The template the the default Lock smart contract that comes with the initial Hardhat setup.
+The template has the default Lock smart contract that comes with the initial Hardhat setup.
 To interact with the Lock smart contract and deploy, follow the following steps;

 1. Compile the contract